maximilianventura/QuizApp/README.md

 **Questions:**
-> 1. During which century is the modern science of archaeology generally considered to have started? [ RadioButton ] 2.Herodotus of Halicarnassus is regarded in the West as the "Father of History" due to his work "The Histories".
+> 1. During which century is the modern science of archaeology generally considered to have started? [ RadioButton ]
+2. Herodotus of Halicarnassus is regarded in the West as the "Father of History" due to his work "The Histories".
 What was his nationality? [ RadioButton ]
 3. Dendrochronology is? [ RadioButton ]
 4. What are the types of vessel used for the transport and conservation? [ CheckBox ]
 5. What is the name of the ancient city discovered by Heinrich Schliemann? [ EditText ]